shenqjye93/fitness-tracker/README.md

 ## Reflections and Lessons Learned

+**Key Takeaways:**

-**Key Takeaways:** I have learnt that good planning and architecture is essential in terms of being successful in my project.
+- I have learnt that good planning and architecture is essential in terms of being successful in my project.

-Wireframing and thinking about design choices helped me to have a brief idea on what my final product will look like.
+- Wireframing and thinking about design choices helped me to have a brief idea on what my final product will look like.

-On the other hand, data modelling is also key as a first step in planning. having a clear idea of the information required in my product has helped me plan my project better.Also, gave me insight that it should be the most crucial step in most development.
+- data modelling is also key as a first step in planning. having a clear idea of the information required in my product has helped me plan my project better.Also, gave me insight that it should be the most crucial step in most development.

-Good error handling and debugging is also crucial to solve any bugs that arise during development.
+- Good error handling and debugging is also crucial to solve any bugs that arise during development.

-Having learnt the hard way, in building any project, version control is important in any project.
+- Having learnt the hard way, in building any project, version control is important in any project.

 **Future Improvements:** Here are a bucketlist of updates that I plan to implement: